svpol/ngs_clinical/single_end_pipeline.md

    perl /<path>/annotate_variation.pl -filter -dbtype <db_name> -buildver hg38 <sample>.avinput -outfile <annotation> /<path>/annovar/humandb
    ```

-Then you will see the SNP and will be able to make a conclusion.
+Then you will see the SNPs and will be able to make a conclusion.